 Randwick City Library

-This family friendly library knows that books will always be the calling card but sometimes it takes a bit more to get people through the doors.
+This family-friendly library knows that books will always be the calling card but sometimes it takes a bit more to get people through the doors.
 They run special events like gaming and 3D printing workshops, science clubs and encourage kids to write book reviews for other guests to read.
-Randwick City Library also run summer reading programs with incentives for kids to read during that school break.
-Plus a huge toy and game library so you never have to buy your kids toys (that they only play with for a few days) again.
+Randwick City Library also runs summer reading programs with incentives for kids to read during that school break, plus there's a huge toy and game library so you never have to buy your kids toys (that they only play with for a few days) again!